grexor/apa/README.md

 + integration with iCLIP (RNA-protein binding) and computing RNA-maps,
 + and other.

-## Installation
+## Installation and tryout [Docker]

-A few steps of how to download and setup `apa`.
-The best way to try the pipeline is using **Docker**.

-### Docker

 Clone this repository (`git clone https://github.com/grexor/apa.git`) and run `build.sh`.

-This will install *apa*, *pybio* and all dependencies.
-It will also create a "data" folder on your drive where larger genome and result files will be stored.
+This will build a Docker image with *apa*, *pybio* and all other dependencies installed.
+It will also create a "data" folder on your local drive (inside the same folder where build.sh is) where larger genome and result files will be stored.
+You can change the location of the data folder by modifying the `build.sh` script.

 To login to the system (user *apauser*), simply run the `run_apauser.sh` script.
+To run the provided example, run `apa/docker/example.sh` inside the Docker container.
+This will map the 6 example experiments to the hg38 genome (only chromosome 22).

+## Installation and tryout [standalone]

 ### Clone the GitHub repository

-For now the most direct way of installing pybio is to clone the repository and add the containing folder to PYTHONPATH:
+Clone this repository and add the containing folder to PYTHONPATH:

 ```
 git clone https://github.com/grexor/apa.git